iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > At least Someone Creative is Trying to Help this State and The Good Hard Working Citizens.
 JD<br> :date: __2020-12-28 03:13:20__

 > God bless<br> :date: __2020-12-09 09:12:24__

-> Only good for the residents within Virginia. or can this be utilized from someone else in another state?
-And what are the parameters required to utilize this feature; say for a state like Texas?
-They do not have a contact tracing app.<br> :date: __2020-11-30 20:55:45__

-> My problem is that in the DC area folks from DC, Maryland, Virginia mix regularly and then we have people from all over the country coming in.
-But it seems I can only have one contact app enabled at a time, and as best I can tell that means I wouldn't get notified if my phone had been getting chirps from someone on a different app.
-Am I incorrect?<br> :date: __2020-11-23 17:52:47__